 The building is set at the corner of West 10th Avenue and Heather Street in the popular Mount Pleasant neighbourhood, just south of Broadway.
 Richard Henriquez, founder and principal of Henriquez Partner Architects, was the lead architect for the project.
 The building is a visual allusion to the human DNA and the health sciences, referencing the centre’s focus on cancer research, on the buildings exterior.

 In form, a trio of visually distinct-looking towers rest on a horizontal podium that runs along the east-west axis.
-The main feature of the north and south facades, facing Broadway and 10th Avenue respectively, features 68 circular-shaped windows that are each half covered by horizontal metal blinds.
+The main feature of the north and south facades, facing Broadway and 10th Avenue respectively, features 68 circular-shaped windows that are each half covered by horizontal with sheet metal forming blinds.
 These distinct looking windows are the hallmark of the building and reference petri dishes—one of the main apparatuses within the health sciences.

 The western façade, facing Heather St., visually references the human ‘chromosome 6’—an important genome currently being investigated in cancer research.
 The same façade features a spiral staircase, visible through transparent glass.
 The staircase alludes to the human DNA.